Recopila registros de CrowdStrike Falcon

 Existen dos puntos de entrada diferentes para configurar feeds en la plataforma de Google SecOps:

-• Configuración de SIEM > Feeds > Agregar un feed nuevo
+• Configuración de SIEM > Feeds > Agregar feed nuevo

 • Centro de contenido > Paquetes de contenido > Comenzar